Project-Interoperability/project-interoperability.github.io/ref-arch-template.md

 Mobile Application/Service Implementation Considerations:

 * Describe mobile implementation considerations that are unique to the mobile architecture environment in addition to service identification.

-(A1)
+*Key Focus Area: Applications/Services - Describe the applications/services and their interconnections between other services as well as the data assets and the information flows that are being used and exchanged.
+Applications/service and their external interfaces should be standardized when possible for scalability and interoperability purposes.
+Specify the service standards used and their applicability both internally, externally and reusability.*

 ## Infrastructure Domain Section